TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:39:15 EDT 2023

 Leah Shao lives in Auckland, New Zealand.
 Her spurred font Chiesa del Gesu (2012) is named after the Church of Gesu church in Rome.
 The font draws inspiration from the church's architectural floor plan.
 [Google] [More] ⦿

-Lindsay Rollo from Wellington (NZ) is completing an archive entitled 'Words into Print' of copies of typographic research papers, some correspondence, and some examples used or influencing the preparation and presentation of seminars conducted for the University Teachers Development Centre, Victoria University of Wellington, 1995-1998.
+Lindsay Rollo from Wellington (NZ) is/was completing an archive entitled 'Words into Print' of copies of typographic research papers, some correspondence, and some examples used or influencing the preparation and presentation of seminars conducted for the University Teachers Development Centre, Victoria University of Wellington, 1995-1998.
 He also made a one-character truetype font called Spaces with a hard-coded white space.
 [Google] [More] ⦿

 Born and raised in Auckland, New Zealand, Lucinda completed a degree in graphic design at Auckland University of Technology in 2012.
 Her typefaces include Jugend (2012, art nouveau; see also here), and Lineland, Flatland and Spaceland (2012, straight-edged geometrical type family).

 This used to be be a great kiwi professional font service site run by Marvin Wong out of Auckland.
 Our professional services feature a wide range of expertise in Image Fonts, Picture Fonts, Logo Fonts, Signature Fonts, Symbol Fonts, Handwriting Fonts, and Multiple Language Fonts.
 Several truetype sample fonts could be downloaded.
 Prices varied from 10USD (one signature) to 120USD (full connected handwriting font).
 Fonts: MFpad4, MFpatent, MFrings2, MF-hint, MF-pic, MF_bankcheck (MICR font), MF_boats, MF_sig, MFbmw5b, MFbmwZ8, MFcareCA, MFcareJP, MFrings, MFrky6.
-It disappeared ca. 2004 after pnly a handfuil of years.
+It disappeared ca. 2004 after only a handful of years.
 [Google] [More] ⦿

 New Zealander who has worked for the major part of his life as a graphic designer.
 He was co-partner in one of New Zealand's leading design firms Missen and Geard Ltd. In 1998 he took up a position at Massey University where he is now Programme Leader in the Visual Communication Design Department.
 His specialist area is typography and typeface design.
 He spoke at ATypI 2005 in Helsinki on From symbol to living form.
 He shows two type designs at that meeting.

 Mary Faber (b.
-1987) from Hamilton, New Zealand, writes about Mainline, a copperplate creation in 2011: Mainline's style was formed through an amalgamation of two historical typefaces titled Copperplate and Glyptic; research proved these the most popular metal display faces in New Zealand letterpress printing during the period of 1880 to 1900.
+1987) from Hamilton, New Zealand, writes about Mainline, a copperplate creation in 2011: Mainline's style was formed through an amalgamation of two historical typefaces titled Copperplate and Glyptic; research proved these the most popular metal display typefaces in New Zealand letterpress printing during the period of 1880 to 1900.
 Despite the lack of typeface designers in New Zealand in the late 1800s, this hybrid typeface design could be considered a national reflection of historic typefaces seen in New Zealand during that time.
 It should be noted that the selected parent typefaces were both Victorian typefaces by Hermann Ihlenburg.

 Musee Brian Smith